Sea Shepherd’s Operation Virus Hunter

-Using science, documentation and education, Operation Virus Hunter reveals to the world the devastating impacts that salmon farming has upon the health of wild salmon, ecosystems and our oceans.
+Through science, documentation and education, Operation Virus Hunter supports local resistance against fish farms by revealing to the world the devastating impacts that salmon farming has upon the health of wild salmon, ecosystems, communities and our oceans.

 We are intent on hunting down evidence of the viruses and other pathogens from salmon farms that endanger wild salmon populations, and by extension – our oceans and our future.

 Salmon farms thrive in secrecy, so it is Sea Shepherd’s mission to bring the catastrophic damage they cause to the forefront of global thinking.
-Engaging everyone from the consumers of farmed fish to policy makers, working to support indigenous people on the frontlines, we are fighting to bring the hidden reality of industrial salmon farms to light.
+By supporting First Nations people on the front lines of wild salmon action, and reaching out to engage everyone from the consumers of farmed fish to policy makers, we are fighting to bring the hidden reality of industrial salmon farms to light.

-The crew of the Martin Sheen is as determined as ever to continue hunting for the evidence of fish farm viruses and to persist with our goal of protecting our oceans.
-This year, Operation Virus Hunter II takes place at the front lines of a 30-year battle between corporate greed and wild salmon.
-Our passionate, dedicated crew invites you to join our fight:
+The crew of the Martin Sheen is more determined than ever to protect our oceans, support First Nations, and continue our scientific hunt for the parasites and viruses in fish farms spreading disease to wild salmon.
+This year, Operation Virus Hunter IV takes place at the front lines of a 30-year battle between corporate greed and wild salmon.
+Our passionate and dedicated crew invites you to join our fight:

 Collaborations in Science and Community

-In the summer of 2016 Sea Shepherd teamed up with independent biologist Alexandra Morton, and sent its research vessel Martin Sheen to the coast of British Columbia, Canada.
-Aboard the 81ft sailboat the crew kicked off campaign with the support of Pamela Anderson, David Suzuki, First Nation leaders and other community members.
+Beginning in the summer of 2016, Sea Shepherd sent its research vessel Martin Sheen to the coast of British Columbia, Canada, to assist independent biologist Alexandra Morton in her ongoing inquiry into wild salmon populations.
+Aboard the 81ft sailboat, the crew kicked off this campaign with the support of Pamela Anderson, David Suzuki, First Nation leaders and many other community groups and members.

-The campaign uncovered the first substantial evidence that wild Pacific fish are being trapped in these pens and that Atlantic – farmed fish are feeding on them as unregulated by-catch.
-Over 1 million people viewed this footage and it was used in Iceland to protect the coast from the same devastating impacts.
+The first year of this campaign uncovered the first substantial evidence that an array of wild Pacific fish such as Herring are being trapped in these pens and that Atlantic-farmed fish are feeding on them as unregulated by-catch.
+Over 1 million people viewed this footage and has used in Iceland to protect the coast from the same devastating impacts.

 “We Stand For Wild Salmon”

-The R/V Martin Sheen teamed up with local communities to ensure that people on the front lines were given a voice in the struggle.
+The R/V Martin Sheen has continued to team up with local communities to ensure that people on the front lines are given a voice in the struggle to protect wild salmon.